spray/spray/docs/documentation/spray-caching/index.rst

 has to be strictly greater than the time-to-idle.

-.. note:: Expired entries are only evicted upon next access (or by being thrown out by the capacity constraint), so they might prevent gargabe collection of their values for longer than expected.
+.. note:: Expired entries are only evicted upon next access (or by being thrown out by the capacity constraint), so they might prevent garbage collection of their values for longer than expected.

 .. _Cache: https://github.com/spray/spray/blob/master/spray-caching/src/main/scala/spray/caching/Cache.scala